Diary of a Network Geek

 SPAM Steganography

-Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Fun Work,Geek Work,The Dark Side — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:23 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Fun Work,Geek Work,The Dark Side — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:23 am for you boring, normal people.

 Well, it’s clever, I’ll give them that!